kellyjonbrazil/jellex/README.md

 Tab completions are available for current context list indicies and key names.

-Use `CTRL-\` to toggle the focus between the Editor and Viewer windows.
+Use `CTRL-\` to toggle the focus between the Editor, Viewer, and Schema windows.

 Use `CTRL-Q` or `CTRL-C`to exit.